richardlin047/modin-spreadsheet/README.rst

     :target: docs/images/linked_to_scatter.gif
     :width: 600px

-    A brief demo showing Modin-spreadsheet hooked up to a matplotlib plot.
     Disclaimer: This is from the Qgrid documentation.

 This shows how events are recorded in real-time.
 The demo is recorded on JupyterLab, which is not yet supported, but the functionality is the same on Jupyter Notebook.